 Before you get to the negotiating stage, you must prepare a list of the damages you want the insurance company to pay you.
 In some cases, you may be eligible for non-economic damages such as:

-- Pain and suffering: if the accident and its aftereffects have caused you physical and mental anguish
+- Pain and suffering: if the accident and its aftereffects have caused you physical pain and mental anguish

 - Disfigurement: if you have permanent, painful scars left by your accident injuries

 - Reduced quality of life: if you will always struggle to perform everyday tasks without help due to your permanent injuries